folkforms/markdown-to-x/docs/mappings.md

 }
 ```

-Note 3: You can see that comments have been added automatically as part of `codeSteps`.
+Note 3: You can see that comments have been added automatically to `codeSteps`.
 This is to help trace the new data back to the original data.
-If you want to disable comments you can set comments as `undefined` in your mappings JSON.
+If you want to disable comments you can set `comments: undefined` (or omit it entirely) from your mappings JSON.

 The in-memory object will then be passed to the [templates](templates.md) code.